keystroke3/LazyScripts/LazyLorem/README.md

 # LazyLorem

 This is a tool to generate filler text for whatever case during design.
-It picks words at random from a large snippet of Lorem Ipsum and saves them to clipboard and outputs them to standard out.
+It picks words at random from a large
+snippet of Lorem Ipsum and saves them to clipboard and outputs them to standard out.
+For the automatic copying to
+work, you need to be running linux with xclip installed.
+Apart from that the script should work on any platform

 ## Installation
 ### Requirements
 * Python >= 3.0
-* Linux
-* xclip
+* xclip (for automatic copy)

 ### Install as system command